-My first step in finding help in selling my business I performed research and reviews for choosing the best Business Broker or M&A Advisor.
-I then chose a reputable Merger & Acquisition Advisor for the preparation and processing the sale of my business.
-In my use of a M&A Advisor, I was presented with tasks and processes and the areas that I could assist with and the areas that M&A Advisor would be most helpful.
+My first step in finding help in selling my business I performed research and reviews for choosing the best Business Broker or M&A Adviser.
+I then chose a reputable Merger & Acquisition Adviser for the preparation and processing the sale of my business.
+In my use of a M&A Adviser, I was presented with tasks and processes and the areas that I could assist with and the areas that M&A Adviser would be most helpful.
 This kind of al a-carte service approach is a compromise which can work for some people, saving you money while keeping you from having to face all the unknowns and complications of selling a business on your own.

-I learned that the right can really help in selling my Business.
+I learned that the right can really help in selling a Business.

 As I utilized help in selling my business, the first step was to find out what my business was worth to buyers in the market.

 A buyer might see strategic value in combining ownership of your business with their other endeavors, for market share or for keeping profits in-house.
 But the majority of small-business buyers are either investing for simple profit returns or are buying a livelihood.
 They are looking for something that works, not a set of ideas and hopes, so you can’t expect a higher price just because you believe in your business’s unrealized potential.
 Of course you want buyers to see potential, but they will only pay for what has been realized.